alrevuelta/myblog/_posts/2024-09-18-ergodicity.md

 </details>

 With 10.000 trials we observe that both time average of a single person flipping the coin and the ensemble average of multiple people flipping a coin once match.
 We say it is ergodic.
+It is important to note that with just a few flips, you may not get 50:50 heads/tais.
+But statistics guarantee you that the more flips you do, the closer you will get to that.

 <center><img src="https://github.com/alrevuelta/myblog/blob/main/assets/img/coin.png?raw=true" style="width:70%"></center>

 The bad news.
 Nothing in real life is ergodic.
 Not even a coin flip.
 All coins are slightly biased.
 With every flip, the coin will wear down slightly, potentially altering its bias.
 External factors like wind or temperature will further worsen the result.
-Not only it is non-ergodic but also non-stationary.
+Not only is it non-ergodic but also non-stationary.

 ## The Non-Ergodic Bet